valeryjaspers/design-workshop/connect-2022/6-advanced-exercises.md

 Once you have done that, can you put the person avatar (which is still right of the search and time entry icons) on the left?

-The dropdown menu that appears when you click on the person avatar should appear in the right direction (down and to the right of the person avatar).
+The dropdown menu that appears when you click on the person avatar should appear in the correct direction (down and to the right of the person avatar).

 ![](assets/exercise-6/user-menu-left.png)